Currently Open Positions

 Feel free to use it to practice animating and getting to know our animation system.

+Currently we don’t have any open art positions, but you can always send an open application to [email protected].
 Remember to include a cover letter, CV and a portfolio that you can say you’re proud of.
 Please read through the “How to apply” section before applying.
 We also recommend reading the section below for general tips on what to keep in mind when applying for an art position.

 The artists at Frozenbyte are responsible for creating stunning, world-class art for our games.
 With the help of our highly professional and talented art team, you would create anything from small props to epic game environments.
 We are very ambitious about making our games look fresh and unique, so as an artist we are expecting you to be truly passionate and motivated about creating the best looking games on the planet.